 I love to hike and backpack and the a7's small and lightweight body fitted with a full frame sensor is truly a perfect match for anyone packing photography gear over rugged terrain, getting dirty, dusty, and wet.

-Up until I joined the Sony club a few years ago, I had been shooting on a compact digital camera.
-I talked to some photographer friends and decided to by a 20 / 50 combo to go with my new camera.
+Up until I bought a Sony a few years ago, I had been shooting on a compact digital camera.
+I talked to some photographer friends and decided to buy a 20mm / 50mm combo to go with my new camera.
 A wide angle 20mm lens for landscape photography and a 50mm lens for portrait and nature photography.
-Since then I have picked up a 70-200mm zoom lens.
+Since then I have picked up a 70-200mm Zoom Lens, a 90mm Macro Lens (read review here), and a 12-24mm Wide Angle Zoom Lens.

 Sony 20mm f/2.8 E Mount Prime Lens

-This lens set me back about $350.
-I like it well enough, but out of my 3 lenses it is my least favorite.
-This lens is good for the most epic vistas and extremely wide shots.
+This 20mm lens set me back about $350 but they are selling for around $300 now (Amazon Link).
+I use it once in a while, but out of all my lenses it is my least favorite.
+This lens is good for epic vistas and extremely wide shots.
 However for any sort of medium range or close up shot it really makes me wish I had a 35mm in the kit.
 I wouldn't mind if it was another f-stop faster and I'm sure the Zeiss 24mm f/1.8 blows it out of the water.

 Here is a shot I quite like using the Sony 20mm f/2.8.
 This photo of The Narrows in Zion is a half second exposure at f/6.3 and ISO 100.